varsha0608/Plant_disease_detection_Model/README.md

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, feel free to create a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-Let me know if you need to customize or add more details to the README!